 But what of The Ambassadors of Death I hear you cry.
 Well, I enjoyed this.
 Mostly.
-I have one quibble, which is how rubbish UNIT are at actual fighting and how easily they have rings run round them.
+I have one quibble, which is how rubbish UNIT is at actual fighting and how easily they have rings run around them.
 This, though, is UNITs fate in most stories.
-They constantly face creatures that can't be killed by convential weaponry.
+They constantly face creatures that can't be killed by conventional weaponry.
 UNITs casualty rate must have been horrific?
 How did a soldier end up in UNIT?
 Was it voluntary?
 If so how did word not get around the British military that joining UNIT was effectively a suicide mission?
 Is the Brigadier actually a terrible officer?
 Sorry, all that was brought on by watching some pathetic soldiering in the final episode.
 Come on Brigadier get it sorted out.

 Although to be fair to the Brigadier it is clear that he had his doubts about General Carrington (John Abineri) early on.
 And there's a lovely exchange between the Brigadier, who doesn't want to speak ill of a fellow officer, and Ralph Cornish (Ronald Allen):

 Brigadier: I think the General is a little over-wrought.